10ssless/Project-Moodi/README.md

 ## Javascript & JQuery Elements

-This  function contains the AJAX call used to gather the necessary sounds from the Freesound API, stores them in a global array, renders the play/pause buttons to html, and adds an entry to the credits list.
-All actions manipulating the DOM needed to be called within the AJAX .then() function to prevent async errors.
+This  function contains the AJAX call used to gather the necessary sounds from the Freesound API, store them in a global array, render the play/pause buttons to html, and add an entry to the credits list.
+All actions manipulating the DOM needed to be called within the AJAX .then() function to prevent async errors later on.
 ```js
     function getSound(id, i) {